 The Department of Immigration and Border Protection (DIBP) is responsible for issuing visas for entry to Australia.
 Students who are planning to study a CRICOS registered course are required to obtain a student visa.

-See Applying for a student visa for information about the application process.
+See Applying for a student visa (pdf, 145kb) for information about the application process.

 Assessing your student visa application